spawaskar-cora/cora-docs/docs/getting-started/index.md

 human remains, while providing a framework of analytic methods, visualization techniques and tools to assist in the segregation and identification process.

-!!! tip

-    CoRA can be used for inventorying assemblages of **single** or **commingled** human remains

-[CoRA] is a powerful web application ecosystem with an open, flexible, scalable, plug-n-play architecture and framework.
+(CoRA)[^1] is a powerful web application ecosystem with an open, flexible, scalable, plug-n-play architecture and framework.

   [^1]: